cadmiumkitty/dataqualityworks-dot-com/index.md

 # Data Governance, Quality and Risk

 Data Quality Works is a consulting firm specialising in data governance, quality and risk.
-We help with data migration, building data governance, quality and risk policies and frameworks, evaluating and implementing data governance tools and building business glossaries.
+We help with data migration, building and implementing data governance, quality and risk policies and frameworks, evaluating and rolling out data governance tools and building business glossaries.
 Reach out at <a href="mailto:{{ site.email }}">{{ site.email }}</a>.

 # Articles, Presentations and Open Source Projects